 - evaluate the effect of community-engaged learning on different elements of the student experience,

 - evaluate the effect of community-engaged classrooms on the community,

 - explore intellectual property rights pertaining to systems developed with and for the community in a community-engaged classroom,

 - develop criteria for selecting a community partner such that their challenge meets the learning objectives of the course, or

 - investigate methods in which students play a role in selecting the community-partner (and how best to deal with potential moral objections).

 Mathematics & Statistics

-- An MSc Statistics student to determine the most appropriate form of the Deviance Information Criterion (as per Spiegelhalter, 2002, and Celeux, et al., 2006) for evaluating spatial Poisson mixture models.
-Funding for this project is pending.
+- MATH4600/STAT4600 students to determine the most appropriate form of the Deviance Information Criterion (as per Spiegelhalter, 2002, and Celeux, et al., 2006) for evaluating spatial Poisson mixture models.

 - MATH4600/STAT4600 students to apply a novel environmental Agent-Based Model to explore different ecological and conservation challenges, or to evaluate different management practices.